 - Fixed interest rate (and monthly payment)

-- Flexible repayment terms – meaning, there are multiple timelines in which to pay back the money you borrow (e.g. 36-84 month loan terms)
+- Flexible repayment terms — meaning, there are multiple timelines in which to pay back the money you borrow (e.g. 36 to 84 month loan terms*)

 - Opportunity to use the money for a variety of major expenses

 - Fast decision, often within a couple business days, if not sooner.
-With Discover Personal Loans®, many receive a decision the same day they apply.
+Discover Personal Loans offers same-day decisions in most cases.

 Some other factors to consider about personal loans: